Political funding in New Zealand: Donations

+Reform history

 In early December 2019, the New Zealand Government passed legislation under urgency to limit foreign donations over NZ$50.
 Justice Minister Andrew Little announced that this was part of the Government's efforts to combat foreign interference in New Zealand elections, bringing New Zealand in line with Australia, Canada, the United Kingdom, and the United States which have introduced similar legislation.
 The legislation does not change the rules that allow foreign donations to political parties via New Zealand companies.

-In early August 2022, Justice Minister Kiri Allan announced that the Government would be introducing new electoral donation amendment bill to widen the definition of political donations to include those donated to third-party entities and making it an offence not to report such donations to a party's secretary.
+In early August 2022, Justice Minister Kiri Allan announced that the Government would be introducing new electoral donation amendment bill which would widen the definition of political donations to include those donated to third-party entities and make it an offence not to report such donations to a party's secretary.
 This amendment proposal came in response to the recent acquittal of two defendants involved with the New Zealand First Foundation, a separate fundraising entity connected to the New Zealand First party.
-Other proposed measures have included lowering the donation disclosure threshold from NZ$15,000 to NZ$5,000.
+The amendment, which was passed into law as the Electoral Amendment Act 2022 and took effect from 2023 also reduced the anonymous donation disclosure threshold from NZ$15,000 to NZ$5,000 and requires parties to report all donations received, including those under $1,500 that were previously exempt from reporting requirements.
+The act also reduced the threshold at which political parties must report large political donations during election years from $30,000 to $20,000.